One of the biggest cybersecurity dilemmas is the following: “Can we avoid cybercrime?”

 Let’s see the kind of threats you may bump into.

-Webcam cybercrime refers to the ability web cameras to spy on you when using Trojan horse attacks.
+Webcam cybercrime refers to web cameras’ ability to spy on you when using Trojan horse attacks.

 For instance, screenshot managers do cybercrime when they make a snapshot of your PC when you click a doubtful link or download a file from a suspicious source.